Creating a Project-Based Job

 In the Job Name field, type the desired job name.

 Note: The Choose ePublisher project field displays the previously selected ePublisher project.
 You can change the selected project.

 If you want to run a pre- or post-build script before or after the job runs, complete the following steps:

 Click the Edit Script button for the Pre-build or Post-build script field.

 Type or paste your script into the editor, and then click OK.
-For more information about scripts, see “Using Scripts for Additional Custom Processing” on page 351.
+For more information about scripts, see “Using Scripts for Additional Custom Processing”.

 ePublisher displays the Target Selection window.
 This window lets you select which targets to generate as part of this ePublisher AutoMap job.
 Depending on your project, there may be multiple targets listed in the Target Selection window.

 Select the check box in the Build column next to each target you want to generate, and then click Finish.